norman/ambry/Guide.md

     end

 The argument to `with_index` is simply a name for the index, which needs to be unique to the model.
-You can optionally pass a name to with_index, which is a good idea when indexing methods that take arguments:
+You can optionally pass a name to `with_index`, which is a good idea when indexing methods that take arguments:

     def self.by_genre(genre)